Woolverine563/cex-kc/README.md

 The built binary(tool) when compiled locally, resides at `./bin/main`.
 To use the tool, a benchmark, a preliminary ordering and an output folder are required to be specified as follows -
 ```
+mkdir -p examples/Unates examples/OrderFiles/ examples/Verilogs # these need to be pre-created
 bin/main -b examples/example2.v -v examples/OrderFiles/example2_varstoelim.txt --out examples/
 ```